Upgrade to PatternFly 6

 Potential test failures

-• We changed button's isDisabled prop to assign a value for disabled, but none for aria-disabled.
-As a result, any test that looks for aria-disabled may fail.
+• Cause: We changed button's isDisabled prop to assign a value for disabled, but none for aria-disabled.
+The exception to this is when the component prop is passed anything other than "button" as a value.
+Additionally, aria-disabled will now only render when true.

-2. Button: Cannot find button attributes when using byText
+2. Cannot find button attributes when using byText

-• You may get an "unable to find role" error if the Popper menu is set to aria-disabled after a selection is made, because the React Testing Library query can't find the menu options.
-This error only seems to occur in unit tests, rather than within the browser.
-To resolve this, either:
+• Cause: The React Testing Library query can't find the menu options if the Popper menu is set to aria-disabled after a selection is made.
+This error only seems to occur in unit testsnot browsers.